Best free chore chart for kids.

-Honestly, my cleaning system is nothing fancy, SO un-fancy in fact that it probably shouldn’t even be called a “system”! 😉
+Honestly, my chore system is nothing fancy, SO un-fancy in fact that it probably shouldn’t even be called a “system”! 😉

-My kids have 4 main household chores that they are responsible for each week.
+Here are the three main household chores my kids are responsible for each week.

 Each week my kids are assigned a Household Chore.
 The Household Chore is usually centered around a room in the house; one that the entire family uses, so we all need to help keep it clean.
 These chores are rotated each week, so that the kids all get even turns with each job.

 Our current list of household chores are:

-I include a Your Choice week so that the kids have one week where they can have a little control over the area they clean.
-They really look forward to this week!
-The Your Choice options are:
+I love to include a Your Choice option in the rotations so that the kids can have a little control over the area they clean.
+They all look forward to when they get a Your Choice chore.

 I keep a chore list hanging in our kitchen so that my kids always know exactly what is expected of them each week.
 These chores are changed every Saturday as we prepare for a new week.